AlbertoMarziali/LWSim800/README.md

 __________________________________________________________________

 ## Credits!
-This Library, as already said, was inspired from the Bare Bone SIM800 Library from Ayo Ayibiowu (https://github.com/thehapyone/BareBoneSim800).
+This Library was inspired from the Bare Bone SIM800 Library from Ayo Ayibiowu (https://github.com/thehapyone/BareBoneSim800).
 If you need more features, like Time, Location and GPRS stuff, give it a shot!

 Also, if you have some ideas to make it even more stable or lighter, just contribute to this repo!